suhanaislam52/BMI-Calculator/README.md

 - View Results: Your BMI value and corresponding health category will be displayed.

-Note: Replace VIDEO_ID with your actual YouTube video ID.

-License
+## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License.See the LICENSE file for details.